Answered By: Daniel Dylla Last Updated: Jun 16, 2017 Views: 22

 You might be interested in reading a report by The Institute for College Access & Success, which details the amounts of debt that the graduating class of 2013 had upon completion of their degree.
 It's not a small amount, but is it enough that it should dissuade you from earning a college degree?

 We might also consider this scholarly article from the Journal of Sociology & Social Welfare called The Impact of Youth Debt on College Graduation.
 Clicking this link will ask you for your HCC W number (for students) or full name (faculty/staff) and personal password, because it comes from an HCC database.
-You can find more information on finding your barcode information here.
+You can find more information on accessing library databases from off-campus at the link here.

 So now what?
 College, as most things, makes you pay in time and money.
 So is the cost of attendance -- the years of your life you spend in college -- worth it?
 You might want to read some of these facts about time to degree completion from the Department of Education.